Louis Farrakhan: Sexism

 Mr. Farrakhan urged the women to embrace his formula for a successful family.
 He encouraged them to put husbands and children ahead of their careers, shun tight, short skirts, stay off welfare and reject abortion.
 He also stressed the importance of cooking and cleaning and urged women not to abandon homemaking for careers.
 'You're just not going to be happy unless there is happiness in the home,' Mr. Farrakhan said at the Mason Cathedral Church of God in Christ in the Dorchester section, not far from the Roxbury neighborhood where he was raised by a single mother.
 'Your professional lives can't satisfy your soul like a good, loving man.'

+Farrakhan (among others) was sued by Marceline Donaldson and her husband Robert Bennett because Donaldson could not attend a 1994 speech by Farrakhan due to being a woman.
+In 2002 the Supreme Judicial Court of Massachusetts ruled that it was legal for Donaldson to be turned away because the public accommodation laws of Massachusetts did not require women to be admitted to a men's mosque meeting; a mosque had leased a theater for the speech.